 Welcome to The University of Scranton and, to those of you returning, it's great to have you back among us!
-I realize that most of you had a choice of which university to attend, probably among several excellent schools.
-Of course, I am a bit biased, but I sincerely believe you made the best choice in choosing Scranton.
 Your time of studies here can and will be nothing short of transformative if you allow it to be.
 And when you graduate a short while from now, you will join the ranks of thousands of alumni who love this University and hold it in their hearts with tremendous pride.

-The mission of The University of Scranton is grounded in its Catholic and Jesuit identity.
+The Scranton mission is grounded in its Catholic and Jesuit identity.
 This means that spirituality is at the core of higher learning here.
-We strive after the Jesuit concepts of seeking God in all things; cura personalis (or care of the whole person); academic excellence; diversity and inclusion; service of faith and the promotion of justice; the preeminence of gratitude; and contemplation in action.
+We strive after the Jesuit concepts of seeking God in all things; cura personalis (or care of the whole person); academic excellence; diversity and inclusion in the light of Catholic Social Teaching; service of faith and the promotion of justice; and contemplation in action.

 Our mission distinguishes us from most other universities, but it also places us within a highly admired circle.
 Almost 200 Jesuit schools exist across the globe, all of which trace their history back to the inspiration of St. Ignatius Loyola who founded the Jesuit Order and whose vision espoused education as one of the most laudable goals worth achieving in life.

-All of this means that you will never be alone in your pursuits during your time at Scranton.
-What we have heard, too many times to count, is how the genuine concern of our faculty and staff makes all the difference in the Scranton experience.
+Be assured that you will never be alone during your pursuit of higher education.
+What we continue to hear, year after year, is how our authentic university community and the genuine concern of our faculty and staff make all the difference in the Scranton experience.
 On your own, you can accomplish great things.
 You have proven that already!
 But in concert with your professors, your fellow students, and all of us here at Scranton who want nothing less than your success, you can accomplish even more!

 Of course, your intelligence and all your other talents are not yours alone.
 They also belong to the world where you are called and needed to be ethical leaders, critical thinkers and advocates for justice and mercy.
-After your time at Scranton, you will go forth from this campus, having learned from our world-class faculty and dedicated staff to use your Catholic and Jesuit education to do nothing less than change the future.
+After your time at Scranton, you will go forth from this campus, ready to use your Catholic and Jesuit education to change the future.